There are three cases where you might want to use a cross-entropy loss function:

 - You have a multi-label categorical target

-But there are a couple things that make it a little weird to figure out which PyTorch loss you should reach for in the above cases.
+But there are a few things that make it a little weird to figure out which PyTorch loss you should reach for in the above cases.

-The first confusing thing is the naming pattern.
+The naming conventions are different.
 The loss classes for binary and categorical cross-entropy loss are

 CrossEntropyLoss, respectively.
 It’s not a huge deal, but Keras uses the same pattern for both functions (